usnistgov/trojai-example/README.md

 --------------
 # Challenge Submission

-Every solution submitted for evaluation must be containerized via [Singularity](https://sylabs.io/docs/) (see also this [Singularity tutorial](https://pawseysc.github.io/sc19-containers/)).
-That container will be run by the NIST test and evaluation server using the API specified in section "Container API" inside of a virtual machine that has no network capability.
+Every solution submitted for evaluation must be containerized via [Singularity](https://sylabs.io/docs/) (see this [Singularity tutorial](https://pawseysc.github.io/sc19-containers/)).

+The submitted Singularity container will be run by the NIST test and evaluation server using the API specified in [Container API](#container-api) inside of a virtual machine which has no network capability.

 The container submitted to NIST for evaluation must perform trojan detection for a single trained AI model file and output a single probability of the model being poisoned.

-The test and evaluation infrastructure will iterate over the N models which your container must predict trojan presence.
+The test and evaluation infrastructure will iterate over the *N* models for which your container must predict trojan presence.

-For each test data point lacking an output poisoning probability (for example, if you ran out of compute time) the test and evaluation server will use the probability 0.5 when computing your overall cross entropy loss for the test dataset.
+For each test data point lacking an output poisoning probability (for example, if you ran out of compute time) will be considered as being probability 0.5 when computing your overall cross entropy loss for the test dataset.

 ## Compute Resources